Rabbi Edelstein’s Death Is another Step Towards the Demise of the “Generation’s Rabbinical Giant” Institution

 In his doctoral dissertation, “The Revolution of the New Haredism in the 1970s” (soon to be published as a book), Yair Halevy shows how until the 1970s, the Haredim were deeply engaged with the Israeli scene and led by public figures selected by the community.
 The revolution came in the 1970s, as the Haredi sector morphed into a “community of scholars” headed by an absolute authority who could not be challenged—the Gadol Hador—who must be obeyed in all matters.
 In recent years, we have witnessed the last fumes of that revolution.
 The “community of scholars” is still with us, as strong as ever, and sets the tone.
 But other groups are emerging that more closely resemble the Haredim of the decades before the 1970s, while the mechanism of the “Gadol Hador,” who rules with an iron hand, is fading away.

 We should not make light of the problems inherent in the dynamic of the Haredi power apparatus.
-Whereas the traditional “Rabbinical Giants” assumed not only the power attached to the title, but also the responsibility that came with it, the current structure, in which the power center switches rapidly from one rabbinic court to another, means that the real power is held by the operatives.
+Whereas the traditional “Rabbinical Giants” assumed not only the power attached to the title, but also the responsibility that came with it, the current structure, in which the power center switches rapidly from one rabbinic court to another, means that the real power is held by the political functionaries.
 They bear no responsibility, and there is nothing more dangerous than authority without the acceptance of responsibility.

 Time will tell “Who will ascend the mountain of the Lord and who will stand in His holy place.”
 Whoever that rabbi (or rabbis) may be, we must hope that he will reign long over his kingdom and lead the Haredi community wisely, in order to overcome the significant challenges lying ahead for both the community and Israeli society as a whole.